 Wallpaper is relatively a new entrant in India.
 Though there is a wide variety of standard designs available in stores across the country, it’s tricky to find a vendor to print out custom patterns.

-If you need more design inspiration, head to Gallery & Accent Wall Ideas for some innovative ways to transform your walls.
+If you need more design inspiration, head to 5 Cupboard Designs for Compact Rooms.